 Step 2.
 Click "Choose file" and upload a desired video.

 Step 3.
-Click "Add audio" and choose the Spotify track.
+Click "Add audio" and choose the Spotify track for video editing.

 That's the same as adding Spotify music to your video.
-You can use the Method in Part 1 to download a DRM-free audio track and then upload the song to your slideshow.
-However, please note that you cannot use this way to make profits, otherwise it will violate the copyright.
+You can use the method in Process 1 to get an unprotected audio track and then upload it to your slideshow.
+However, please note that you cannot use this way to make profits, otherwise it will violate copyright.